 - 3.12 The proposal envisages the new JV starting 1 April 2022 when the two current JV service contracts expire.
-The new JV would be formed by updating the existing Devon Norse company into new agreements, minimising setup costs.

-- 3.13 The outgoing arrangements for NPS SW Property and Devon Norse FM were 15 and 10 years respectively; most consultees felt future arrangements should be shorter to enable greater flexibility and avoid DCC being tied into a lengthy contractual commitment.
-The new JV is proposed for an initial 5 year period, with extensions of 3+2 years based on 18 performance measures covering:

-- Health and safety compliance

-- Environmental performance

-- Financial performance

-- Customer satisfaction & helpdesk

-- Work quality

-- Project timescales

-Governance and oversight

-- 3.14 The governance process will be improved by streamlining the current two Joint Ventures into one integrated service.
-The two outgoing joint ventures currently operate in parallel and each comprise quarterly Board reporting, monthly Operations boards, workstream performance monitoring and risk management. - 3.15 The new process will give better integrated reporting and oversight.
-Quarterly Directors Board reporting will continue, there will also be a 'Liaison Board' (similar to the Partnership Board) attended by a DCC Senior Manager, a DCC Councillor plus others to be agreed from DCC and the Norse Operations

-Manager and a Director.
+The new JV would be formed by updating the existing Devon Norse company into new agreements, minimising setup costs. - 3.13 The outgoing arrangements for NPS SW Property and Devon Norse FM were 15 and 10 years respectively; most consultees felt future arrangements should be shorter to enable greater flexibility and avoid DCC being tied into a lengthy contractual commitment.
+The new JV is proposed for an initial 5 year period, with extensions of 3+2 years based on 18 performance measures covering: - Health and safety compliance - Customer satisfaction & helpdesk - Environmental performance - Financial performance - Work quality - Project timescales - Governance and oversight - 3.14 The governance process will be improved by streamlining the current two Joint Ventures into one integrated service.
+The two outgoing joint ventures currently operate in parallel and each comprise quarterly Board reporting, monthly Operations boards, workstream performance monitoring and risk management. - 3.15 The performance management structure of the new JV is attached as Appendix one.
+This shows the governance regime at various levels, ranging from officers overseeing each individual project, alongside wider support from a monthly JV Operations Board.
+The arrangements will be overseen from a strategic perspective by a quarterly Partnership Board, and a quarterly meeting of the Joint Venture Board of Directors.
+This will involve representation from both DCC officers and Norse staff, including a Councillor lead representative at Partnership Board and Board of Directors.
+The Member representative will be selected in accordance with the Council's Constitution. - 3.16 This new process will give integrated reporting and oversight, and help strategic alignment and operational delivery.
+Quarterly Directors Board reporting will continue, there will also be a 'Liaison Board' (similar to the Partnership Board) attended by a DCC Senior Manager, a DCC Councillor plus others to be agreed from DCC and the Norse Operations Manager and a Director.
 The monthly Operations Boards will continue.
 There will be six Joint Venture Director places, with three each from DCC and Norse.

-- 3.16 The Council will retain a 20% ownership stake in the new Joint Venture. - 3.17 The review also noted the performance of Devon's current Joint Ventures as illustrating the benefits of strategic alignment and shared purpose.
-There have been many examples of unified working in the pandemic response for example: - i.
+Regarding the appointment of senior Officers and the Members lead, it is considered the main attributes would include strategic thinking, a partnership ethos, openness to innovation and creativity, and problem solving capability. - 3.17 The Council will retain a 20% ownership stake in the new Joint Venture. - 3.18 The review also noted the performance of Devon's current Joint Ventures as illustrating the benefits of strategic alignment and shared purpose.
+There have been many examples of unified working in the pandemic response for example:

+- i.
 Supporting the Council's premises building compliance through FM, risk assessments and building compliance, swiftly implementing safety measures; - ii.
 Extensive uplift in cleaning service demands across 250+ Devon sites at short notice, maintaining business continuity and helping keep premises safe; - iii.
 Supporting specialist facilities the Council mobilised swiftly-Community testing; - iv.
 Interchanging resources to support PPE across Devon, logistics, stock management, planning, communications and supporting vulnerable individuals; - v.
 Supporting Care Homes and others with outbreak management, multi skilled staff ensuring residents and schoolchildren received meals and food boxes; - vi.
 Received a large number of requests from schools and other partners (some of whom had provision challenges) and stepped in to help wherever possible.